nealbarshes/nealbarshes.github.io/Tutorials/FootInfection/index.md

 ## First: Be vigilant in identifying soft tissue

 Foot infections are a common precursor to the decision for leg amputation.
-Infection can cause systemic illness (including [acute kidney injury](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/AKIosteomyelitis.pdf) and [acute coronary syndrome](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/ACSinDFI.pdf)).
-Surgery is often an important component to the treatment of infection.
+Infection can cause tissue necrosis and systemic illness.
+It is therefore critical to identify foot infection early.

 ![Foot infections: put out the fire!](/assets/WildfireColor2.png "Foot infections: put out the fire!")

-Foot infection should be assumed present unless proven otherwise in all patients with the following findings.<br> Absence of any of these findings does <i>NOT</i> rule infection.
+Foot infection should be assumed present unless proven otherwise in all patients with _any_ of the following findings:

 |  Category:  |  Finding:  |